yous/pinpoint-docker/README.md

 docker pull yous/pinpoint
 ```

-Also you can specify the version `1.0.4`:
+Also you can specify the version:

 ``` sh
 docker pull yous/pinpoint:1.0.4